Leefarmer83/ievas_fragrances/README.md

 The home page features a slider that clearly illustrates the purpose of the site to users.
 There are six categories of fragrance for users to choose from when selecting wax melts.
 There is also a ‘specials’ section for users to navigate to wax burners, packages and combination packs, In addition, there is a search bar for keyword search, a subscribe option, and an account section.

 ##### User story addressed:
-1. As a user I want to know what the website is about.
+- As a user I want to know what the website is about.
-2. As a user, I want to be able to navigate through the website and easily access all of its features.
+- As a user, I want to be able to navigate through the website and easily access all of its features.
-3. As a user, I want a text bar to search for products using keywords.
+- As a user, I want a text bar to search for products using keywords.

 #### sign up
 On the register page, the user creates a username and password for successful registration.
 Once the user has chosen a username and password, they click the Sign Up button to enter the site.
 If a user chooses an email or a username that already exists in the system, a message loads to let them know the email or username is not available.
 ##### User story addressed:
-11. As a user, I want to be able to create an account.
+- As a user, I want to be able to create an account.

 #### Sign in
 On the login page, users can input their username and password, and select the log in button to login.
 If a user enters an incorrect username or password, a message loads to let them know they have entered an incorrect credential.
 When a user logs out, a message loads to let them know they have logged out successfully.
-Users can also use their Google account credentials to authenticate into the site.

 ##### User story addressed:
-12. As a user, I want to be able to log in and out of an account.
+- As a user, I want to be able to log in and out of an account.
-13. As a user, I want to be able to authenticate with my Google account.

 #### logout
 When a user chooses to logout, they are taken to the logout page where they are asked to confirm their decision to logout.
 Once they have logged out, a message pops up to tell them they have successfully logged out of the site.
 ##### User story addressed:
-20. As a user, I want to be able to log out when I am done.
+- As a user, I want to be able to log out when I am done.

 #### profile
 On the My Profile page, users can input their contact telephone number, and their delivery address, as well as edit their details by selecting the Update Information button.
 Users can also see their order history on this page including the order number, date, items and order total.
 ##### User story addressed:
-22. As a user, I want to be able to edit my personal details.
+- As a user, I want to be able to edit my personal details.
-25. As a user, I want to be able to see my order history.
+- As a user, I want to be able to see my order history.

 #### product
 When a user clicks on the product page, they can select a product.
 When the user selects a product to view, they can see an image and details of that individual product, including the price and quantity they have selected.
 These can also be removed or edited.
 ##### User stories addressed:
-3. As a user, I want to see images with easy descriptions of each product.
+- As a user, I want to see images with easy descriptions of each product.
-4. As a user, I want to see details about the product/s.
+- As a user, I want to see details about the product/s.
-8. As a user, I want to see the quantity of each product/s I have selected.
+- As a user, I want to see the quantity of each product/s I have selected.

 #### sort
 When a user is on the product page, they can click on the Sort menu.
 The user can sort by price (low to high, and high to low), rating (low to high, and high to low), name (A-Z and Z-A) or category (A-Z or Z-A).
 The user can click on sort by price high to low, and the products will display with those with the  highest price at the top of the page descending to those with the lowest price.
 The user can click on sort by low to high, and the products on the page will display with those with the lowest price at the top of the page descending to those with the highest price.
 ##### User story addressed:
-6. As a user, I want to be able to sort products by price and category.
+- As a user, I want to be able to sort products by price and category.

 #### category
 When a user clicks on Category on the home page, the category drop down launches, and the user can select one of the six fragrance categories, or choose to see all the products.
 When a user selects a specific fragrance family category, they are taken to a page where the products that meet those criteria are displayed.
 ##### User story addressed:
-5. As a user, I want to be able to see and navigate to the product/s I want to buy.
+- As a user, I want to be able to see and navigate to the product/s I want to buy.

 #### bag
 When a user selects a product and clicks the Add to Basket button, the product will be added to their basket.
 Users can view the product in the basket, and can edit the basket, increasing or decreasing quantity as well as removing items.
 Users can also opt to ‘Keep Shopping’ and will be returned to the product page.
 ##### User story addressed:
-8. As a user, I want to see the quantity of each product/s I have selected.
+- As a user, I want to see the quantity of each product/s I have selected.
-16. As a user, I want to see a detailed shopping basket.
+- As a user, I want to see a detailed shopping basket.
-18. As a user I want the ability to edit my shopping basket.
+- As a user I want the ability to edit my shopping basket.

 #### checkout
 Users can enter their details and state what wax melts they would like (if in package), review their delivery address details, and add their payment details on this page.
 Users can also see a summary of their order before they complete their order.
 ##### User story addressed:
-14. As a user, I want to be able to purchase something without having to create an account.
+- As a user, I want to be able to purchase something without having to create an account.
-17. As a user, I want to be able to see a summary of my order before I place it.
+- As a user, I want to be able to see a summary of my order before I place it.
-19. As a user, I want to securely add my payment information.
+- As a user, I want to securely add my payment information.

 #### reviews
 When a user is on a product page, they can navigate to the reviews for that product by clicking on ‘Customer Reviews’.
 Here they can see reviews from other customers.
 If the product listing has no reviews, the user will be invited to write their own review.

 ##### User story addressed:
-9. As a user, I want to see reviews on products to give me confidence in the product/s.
+- As a user, I want to see reviews on products to give me confidence in the product/s.
-24. As a user, I would like to leave and edit my own review of the product
+- As a user, I would like to leave and edit my own review of the product

 #### Contact Us
-Users can find the contact email address on the footer on each page
+When a user navigates to the footer, they can view the contact details for the site, should they have a query.
+Users can find the contact email address.
+If the user sends an email to the contact us email address, a message is returned thanking them for their query.
 ##### User story addressed:
-10. As a user, I want to be able to contact the company if I have a question.
+- As a user, I want to be able to contact the company if I have a question.

 #### admin
-The site owner can log into the admin page as a super user to see all orders, edit orders, create, delete and edit products, see who has subscribed, read reviews and look up users details.
+The site features a seperate admin area.
+The UX here is focused on managing store listings, inventory and orders.
+The store admin can add products, as well as edit categories, descriptions, pricing and images among other features.

 ##### User story addressed:
-26. As the Admin of the store, I want to be able to edit, add, and delete products in the website’s UI.
+- As the Admin of the store, I want to be able to edit, add, and delete products in the website’s UI.
-27. As the Admin of the store, I want to be able to easily access, maintain and edit all the data associated with the website.
+- As the Admin of the store, I want to be able to easily access, maintain and edit all the data associated with the website.
+- As the Admin of the store, I want to be able to send order confirmations.
+- As the Admin of the store, I want to be able to send offers to existing and potential customers.

 #### Order confirmation
 Once the User succesfully completes an order, he/she will get an automated email.

 ##### User story addressed:
-28. As the Admin of the store, I want to be able to send order confirmations.
+- As the Admin of the store, I want to be able to send order confirmations.

 #### Subscribe
 By clicking on the subscribe button the user is asked for their email address.
 Once the site admin have this they will be able to send product offerings

 ##### User story addressed:
-21. As a user, I want to be kept up to date with the latest offers.
+- As a user, I want to be kept up to date with the latest offers.
-29. As the Admin of the store, I want to be able to send offers to existing and potential customers.
+- As the Admin of the store, I want to be able to send offers to existing and potential customers.

 ### Features Left to Implement